liesnikov/extensible-elaborator/paper/main.md

 In fact, we already do this to an extent for a different reason -- since the calculus allows only fully applied type constructors, we have to wrap each type class constructor in a lambda-abstraction for it to appear as an argument to `TypeClassT typeClassName argType`.
 Or, concretely, we have to define and use `PlusOperation' = \A .
 PlusOperation A` in place of `PlusOperation` in the elaboration example in Section @sec:case-typeclasses.

+## Proving correctness ##

+As soon as we allow the users to implement their own solvers, there's very little we can say about correctness of the system as a whole without imposing proof obligations on the plugin writers.
+However, if one is willing to do that we can conjecture that if every solver in the system "reduces the weight" of the unification problem, in terms of Theorem 1 by @abelHigherOrderDynamicPattern2011, we can hope for termination guarantees.

+This is simply a consequence of the fact that we do not invent a new unification algorithm, but rather provide means of easier implementation for it.
+Similar conjectures can be made regarding solution and type preservation -- Theorems 2 and 3, respectively [@abelHigherOrderDynamicPattern2011].

 # Related work # {#sec:related_work}